Article for the Sale and Altrincham Messenger

 If in doubt, get checked

-Dr Petr Ruzicka is a consultant cardiologist with a private practice at the Alexandra Hospital in Cheadle.
-He has a special interest in heart rhythm problems.
-He advises that people shouldn't panic if their pulse feels irregular; that can be down to many factors such as tiredness or stress but it's important to have this checked out so that you can get the right support and treatment if needed.
+Dr Petr Ruzicka is a consultant cardiologist with a private practice at the Alexandra Hospital in Cheadle with a particular interest in heart rhythm problems.
+He advises that people shouldn't panic if their pulse feels irregular; that can be down to many factors such as tiredness or stress, but it's essential to have this checked out to get the proper support and treatment if needed.
 It's a very treatable condition.